 Chaz Mostert is one of the drivers who is leading the new wave of Australian racing drivers.
 He currently competes with Tickford Racing in the Australian V8 Supercars Championship.

-He made Supercars debut in 2013, winning eleven races since then.
+He made Supercars debut in 2013, winning twelve races since then.
 His greatest success was a victory at Bathurst 1000 in 2014, together with Paul Morris.

 Australian Formula Ford champion early in a career

 Born in April 1992, Mostert entered the world of racing in 2008, competing in the Australian Formula Ford Championship.
 In his rookie season, Chaz finished 11th but in 2009 pushed up to 4th place.

 He scored his first victory that year and announced he can go further in the following season.
 In 2010, Mostert became the Australian Formula Ford champion after winning 14 of 24 races.

 Mostert debuted in Fujitsu V8 Supercar Series when he was 18